paritytech/parity-db/README.md

 If an insertion is attempted into a full index page a reindex is triggered.
 Page size of 64 index entries trigger a reindex once load factor reaches about 50%.

+### Iterate
+Iteration on a whole collection value is possible but inefficient.
+Mainly for maintenance purpose.
+Current implementation do not work on Multipart values. // TODO change the Key of multipart not at start?

 ### Reindex
 When a collision can't be resolved, a new table is created with twice the capacity.
 Insertion is immediately continued to the new table.
 A background process is started that moves entries from the old table to the new.
 All queries during that process check both tables.